Sumner Academy of Arts & Science: Academics

-Sumner Academy was designated a Blue Ribbon School in 1984 and 2003.

 Sumner Academy maintains high behavioral and academic standards for its students.
 Students must receive a letter of acceptance before enrolling at Sumner Academy and are evaluated based on academic criteria, assessment criteria, and attendance and behavior criteria.
 Once enrolled, students are required to maintain GPA of 2.5 or higher to continue attendance.

 The school was selected as a Blue Ribbon School in 1984 and 2003.
 The Blue Ribbon Award recognizes public and private schools which perform at high levels or have made significant academic improvements.
 One factor responsible for Sumner Academy's rigorous academic standing is its participation in the International Baccalaureate (IB) Program which is based on a 5.0 scale.
 Sumner began offering students the opportunity to participate in the IB program in 1987.
 The academy offers 20 different IB classes and over one-third of the faculty have received extensive IB training.
 Although only juniors and seniors are eligible to take IB classes, the effect of the IB program permeates the Sumner Academy curriculum at all grade levels.
 Ninth and tenth graders often take pre-IB courses with the anticipation of enrolling in future IB work.
 Students have the opportunity to take International Baccalaureate coursework and exams.
 The IB participation rate at Sumner Academy of Arts & Science is 97 percent.
 The student body makeup is 41 percent male and 59 percent female, and the total minority enrollment is 79 percent.
 Sumner Academy of Arts & Science is 1 of 6 high schools in the Kansas City.